Modern Slavery Statement

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Kaplan Financial Limited’s slavery and human trafficking statement for the financial year ending 2022.
 Kaplan Financial Limited is a subsidiary within the Kaplan group.

 Modern Slavery Statement 2017 ›